How to Sue a Home Warranty Company: Small Claims Court Guide

 • The dollar amount you're seeking

 Step 3: File and Pay the Fee Submit your forms to the court clerk in person, by mail, or electronically (varies by state).
-Filing fees typically range from $30 to $100 depending on your state and claim amount.
+Filing fees typically range from $30 to $200 depending on your state and claim amount.
+Fee waivers are available in most states for filers who cannot afford the cost.

-Step 5: Prepare and Attend Your Hearing Most small claims hearings last 15–30 minutes.
+Step 5: Prepare and Attend Your Hearing Most small claims hearings last 15 to 30 minutes.
 Present your evidence calmly and clearly.
-Judges want to see documentation — not emotion.
+Judges want to see documentation, not emotion.
+Bringing a copy of your full contract, ideally already annotated as part of reading your home warranty contract, makes it far easier for a judge to see where the company breached its obligations.

 Check for Arbitration Clauses First